A fleeting burst of pain slams your chest, and a terrifying two-word combination — HEART ATTACK — immediately enters your thoughts.

 Heart attack symptoms vary widely

 Dr. Rimmerman emphasizes that the symptoms of heart attack or angina can vary greatly from person to person.
 Some people experience no symptoms at all.
 Others experience crushing chest pain.
-Still others may feel only arm, throat or jaw discomfort.
+Others may feel only arm, throat or jaw discomfort.

-But the discomfort is unrelenting, typically lasting five minutes or more (even up to half an hour or, rarely, two hours).
+But the discomfort is usually unrelenting, typically lasting five minutes or more.

 “Regardless of where the pain is, people typically can’t find a position that relieves the pain,” Dr. Rimmerman says.
 “Nor do they find relief by taking a drink of water, popping antacids or taking deep breaths.”

 And that means it’s time to call 911.